The Holiday Reunion Jude Law Kate Winslet

 Advertisement

-Or, at the very least, this one (which Law previously told People is the scene that most gets him recognized on the street this time of year):
+Or, at the very least, this one (which Law previously told People is the scene that most gets him recognised on the street this time of year):

 I prefer this one, that I just made up: the characters continue to live out their happy lives, occasionally bumping into one another at fancy London film screenings.
 Alternatively, they decided to just go for it and get one large house together, Big Brother style, where it's Christmas all year round.